A winch is one of the most power-hungry accessories you can get for your ATV, so it’s crucial that the wiring is correct.

 This guide does not detail how to mount the winch to the ATV physically, but the winch should be mounted before you begin wiring.

-The best option is to get a vehicle-specific bolt-on winch mounting kit that comes with instructions and everything you need to install the winch securely to the ATV.
+The best option is to get a vehicle-specific bolt-on winch mounting kit with instructions and everything you need to install the winch securely to the ATV.

 Related: Alternative ATV Winch Mounting: Upside Down?
 Truckbed?
 Hitch?
 Rack?